djcornejo/djcornejo.github.io/index.md

 ---

-I am a PhD candidate in [Mathematics](https://math.sciences.ncsu.edu) at [North Carolina State University](https://www.ncsu.edu), where I successfully defended my dissertation in March 2026.
-My degree will be conferred in May 2026.
+I am a PhD candidate in [Mathematics](https://math.sciences.ncsu.edu) at [North Carolina State University](https://www.ncsu.edu), where I successfully defended my dissertation in March 2026 and my degree will be conferred in May 2026.